nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 	TechnicalSubject has a constant value for subjectRate = 1.3 The constructor of the TechnicalSubject should take the following parameters upon initialization: int subjectId, string subjectName

+### EconomicalSubject

+	EconomicalSubject has a constant value for subjectRate = 1.0

+The constructor of the EconomicalSubject should take the following parameters upon initialization:

+	int subjectId, string subjectName

+### HumanitySubject

+	HumanitySubject has a constant value for subjectRate = 1.15 The constructor of the HumanitySubject should take the following parameters upon initialization: int subjectId, string subjectName